jklinck/nodeAuthEncrypt/README.md

-Basic node application with express, authorization and encryption.
+Basic node application with express, authorization, validation and encryption.